joryphillips/joryphillips.github.io/README.md

 ### How the build works: highlights

-**Rollup** is the main tool that puts everything together.
-It handles bundling and code splitting.
-A handful of Rollup plugins also help out:
+**Vite** is the main tool that puts everything together.
+It provides a dev server, and handles bundling and code splitting.

-**@web/rollup-plugin-html** allows `index.html` as an entrypoint (normally it is a TypeScript or JavaScript file).
-Aside from that, it does two main things:

-1. replaces the `<script src=".../app.ts>` import with a path to bundled & minified JS;
-2. parses `index.html` for static and meta links, and copies them to an `assets/` folder in the designated build location.

-**@web/rollup-plugin-copy** simply copies designated static files.
-This repo contains many more images than is currently shown in the app.
-The config file [maps all portoflio projects](https://github.com/joryphillips/joryphillips.github.io/blob/main/rollup.config.js#L16) to get only the first image listed, consistent with how the app works, and the copy plugin copies those files to `dist`.

-**rollup-plugin-minify-html-literals** is a fantastic tool that minifies template literals and CSS.
-This plugin dropped the bundle size by ~17% (10K smaller, uncompressed)

-**rollup-plugin-esbuild** is the speedy replacement for TypeScript and terser plugins.
-It transpiles TS to minified JS.

 Please feel free to fork this repo and repurpose it to your needs!